Vinorcola/vinorcolium/README.md

 * `validation`, an object representing the validation to apply to the request;
 * `handler`, an handler function that must return a promise.

-The handler function will receive 3 arguments:
+The handler function will receive 2 arguments:

 1. The data extracted and validated from the request;
+1. Some extra-data such as:
+    1. The `request` object, which is the Express request (avoid using request as much as possible.
+Use validation instead);
+    1. The `repsonse` object, which is the Express response (avoid using response as much as possible.
+Resolve object instead);
-2. The user account object (if the user has been authenticated) or `undefined`;
+    1. The `user` object that represent the authenticated user account (if the user has been authenticated, `undefined` otherwise);
-3. The logger.
+    1. The `logger` object.

-If the promise returned by the handler resolve, a 200 response will be sent and the resolved object will be transformed into JSON and send in the response body.
+If the promise returned by the handler resolve the response object, then this response will simply be sent.
+Otherwise, a 200 response will be sent and the resolved object will be transformed into JSON and send in the response body.

 The rest of the implementation is up to you: create your models, repositories, whatever you want/need...